tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 described in Section 5.5.2 of [TS36331]_, with the following simplifying
 assumption:

+ - configuration (i.e. addition, modification, and removal) can only be done before the simulation begins;

  - all UEs attached to the eNodeB will be configured the same way, i.e. there is no support for configuring specific measurement for specific UE; and